MicrosoftDocs/customer-insights/ci-docs/journeys/developer/marketing-entity-reference.md

 - **Attributes**: View the entity attributes in a master/detail view.
 With this view you can:

     - **Edit Attribute**: Open the selected attribute form in the default organization, if the attribute supports this.
-    - **Text Search**: Perform a text search to filter displayed attributes using the following attribute properties: <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.SchemaName>, <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.LogicalName>, <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.DisplayName>, or <xref:Microsoft.Xrm.Sdk.Metadata.MetadataBase.MetadataId>.
+    - **Text Search**: Perform a text search to filter displayed attributes using the following attribute properties: [SchemaName](/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.schemaname), [LogicalName](/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.logicalname), [DisplayName](/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.displayname), or [MetadataId](/dotnet/api/microsoft.xrm.sdk.metadata.metadatabase.metadataid).
     - **Filter Attributes**: Filter attributes by any attribute property values.
     - **Filter Properties**: Filter the properties displayed for the selected attribute.